 The Bluetooth access code is individual for each device.
-It is printed on the device housing and is also supplied with the device in the information sheet " PINs and Codes".
-It can be changed by the user after the first connection has been established.
-If the Bluetooth access code has not been entered correctly, a new entry can only be made after a waiting period has elapsed.
-The waiting time increases with each additional incorrect entry.
+It is printed on the device housing with Bluetooth.
+In addition, it is supplied with the device in the information sheet " PINs and Codes" In addition, the Bluetooth access code can be read out via the display and adjustment unit, depending on the device version.

+The Bluetooth access code can be changed by the user after the first connection is established.
+If the Bluetooth access code is entered incorrectly, the new entry is only possible after a waiting period has elapsed.
+The waiting time increases with each further incorrect entry.

-Emergency Bluetooth
+Emergency Bluetooth unlock code

 The emergency Bluetooth access code enables Bluetooth communication to be established in the event that the Bluetooth access code is no longer known.
 It can't be changed.
-The emergency Bluetooth access code can be found in information sheet "Access protection".
+The emergency Bluetooth access code can be found in information sheet " Access protection".
 If this document is lost, the emergency Bluetooth access code can be retrieved from your personal contact person after legitimation.
 The storage and transmission of Bluetooth access codes is always encrypted (SHA 256 algorithm).